markjprice/cs13net9/docs/errata/errata.md

 > Thanks to `Quest o()xx[{:::::::::::::::>` for raising this issue in the Discord channel for this book.

 In Step 2, before comparing string values, we control the current culture by explicitly setting `CultureInfo.CurrentCulture`.
 First we set it to `en-US` (US English), then to `de-DE` (German).
 But at the end of the code, the current culture is left as German.
 This will affect all code examples after this point in `Program.cs`.
-It would be better to set the cirrent culture to US English.
-In the next edition, I will add an extra statement to reset the current culture:
+It would be better to set the current culture to US English.
+In the next edition, I will add an extra statement at the end of the code block in Step 2 to reset the current culture:
 ```cs
 CultureInfo.CurrentCulture = CultureInfo.GetCultureInfo("en-US");
 ```